 Generally, a QDRO is prepared by the attorneys to the parties to a divorce proceeding.
-It is approved by the court and submitted to the National Pension Fund for a determination of whether it is a QDRO.
+It is approved by the court and submitted to the Fund for a determination of whether it is a QDRO.
 You may request that the Fund office conduct a preliminary review of a draft order prior to submitting the order to the court for approval.

-An information package entitled "Qualified Domestic Relations Orders and the Plumbers and Pipefitters National Pension Fund" is available from the Fund office upon request.
-You may also download and print this information from the Fund's website.
-The package, which includes a copy of the Fund's procedures on QDROs, is designed to help in drafting a Domestic Relations Order that will be qualified under ERISA and the National Pension Plan.
+An information package entitled "Qualified Domestic Relations Orders and the United Association National Pension Fund" is available from the Fund office upon request and without charge.
+You may also download and print this information from the Fund's website at https://uanpf.org/wp-content/uploads/2022/05/FORM-94_QDRO-Booklet-REV-4-22.pdf.
+The package, which includes a copy of the Fund's procedures on QDROs, is designed to help in drafting a Domestic Relations Order that will be qualified under ERISA and the Plan.

 XIII.
-MERGER OF PLANS WITH THE NATIONAL PENSION PLAN
+MERGER OF LOCAL PLANS WITH THE NATIONAL PENSION FUND

-From time to time, local union pension funds merge with the National Pension Plan.
-When this happens, the National Pension Plan's actuary evaluates the merging plan to determine whether it can join the National Pension Plan at standard benefit rates without jeopardizing the financial and actuarial standing of the National Plan.
+From time to time, local union pension funds merge with the National Pension Fund.
+Before this happens, the National Pension Fund's actuary evaluates the merging plan to determine whether it can join at standard benefit rates without jeopardizing the financial and actuarial standing of the Fund.
 The participants in the merging plan may be brought in at lower benefit levels if conditions so warrant.
-In addition, an agreement is drawn up between the National Pension Plan and the merging plan that describes how service earned under the merged plan will be treated.
-If you were a participant in a plan that merged with the National Plan, these special rules may apply to your pension.
-Under the merger agreement, benefits accrued prior to the merger are not reduced.
+In addition, an agreement is drawn up between the National Pension Fund and the merging plan that describes how service earned under the merged plan will be treated.
+If you were a participant in a plan that merged with the Fund, these special rules may apply to your pension.
+Under the merger agreement, benefits accrued prior to the merger are not reduced as a result of the merger.

-Participants retiring after the effective date of the merger who are not eligible for a benefit under the National Pension Plan will be paid any benefits they would have been entitled to receive under the local plan based upon their credited service up to the effective date of the merger.
+Participants retiring after the effective date of the merger who are not eligible for a benefit under the Plan will be paid any benefits they would have been entitled to receive under the local plan based upon their credited service up to the effective date of the merger.